Kayinnasaki/kayin.moe-article-pages/01.writing/lunacid/item.md

 ===

-# What does Lunacid seem like it is?
+# What does Lunacid appear to be?

 On a superficial level, Lunacid is a *King's Field-like*, a first person melee based dungeon crawler that draws particularly heavy inspiration from the **Shadow Tower** side of From's *KF-like* collection.
 It'll tick a lot of the same boxes.
 It'll emulate a lot of the same features, even giving you options like the *KF* style compass, or tank controls.
 But at it's heart, at least in my opinion, it is not a *King's Field-like*.